 MVNO business growth as a journey

-We have now outlined the basic steps as you start a new MVNO, but we have learned over the years that growing as an MVNO is a journey.
+We have now outlined the basic steps of how to start an MVNO, but we have learned over the years that growing as an MVNO is a journey.
 This means that your strategies and needs will change over time.
 In the coming blog posts we will not just discuss how to manage your business at one single point in time, but rather give you an overview of how you might evolve, and how to best thrive at different points along this journey.

-Originally posted on www.symsoft.com, find out more about Symsoft’s rebrand to Sinch in the press release here.
+Originally posted on www.symsoft.com on the 5th April 2017, find out more about Symsoft’s rebrand to Sinch in the press release here.